cnuedu/S.-alterniflora-removal-detection/README.md

 # S.-alterniflora-removal-detection
 S.-alterniflora-removal-detection
-1. we proposed a fully automated method based on GEE(Google earth engine) for rapid monitoring of S. alterniflora removal timing and status(removal/no removal) in large-scale coastal wetlands by integrating time-series Landsat 8 and Sentinel-2 imagery.
+1. we proposed an automated method based on Google earth engine for rapid detection of S. alterniflora removal timing and status (removal/no removal) in coastal wetlands by integrating time-series Landsat 8 and Sentinel-2 imagery.
-2. Developed by Yukui Min,  If you have any question ,please email to 2210902155@cnu.edu.cn

-3. Results display in Shandong and Fujian
+2. Results in Shandong and Fujian

 ![image](https://github.com/GISermyk/S.-alterniflora-removal-detection/assets/92797972/e621ecbd-4cc7-476a-886b-b9771e806cdb)